kunzels/8thLightReadingList/readme.md

    https://github.com/piotrmurach/tty-prompt/issues/139

    https://github.com/DannyBen/tty-prompt-spec-example
-2. Seperate the testing database from the dev database, more environment seperation in general.
+2. Separate the testing database from the dev database, more environment separation in general.
 2. Make the list more readable, perhaps a nice-looking table that organizes everything.
 3. Ability to delete from the reading list, or check off completed books to move to a finished list, etc.
 4. Filter further, by title AND author, by year, etc.